opensavannah/community-fellowship-sav-brief/README.md

 Given the opportunity to have a say over all $200 million is an accomplishment we are proud the City has entrusted us to carry out in collaboration with them.

 Furthermore,  given the robust game developer ecosystem in Savannah, we have a unique opportunity to add gamification to the digital component of the project.

+And before the wounds heal regarding the draconian measures taken in 2018, it will be difficult to bridge the city-citizen divide.

 ### Alignment with city plan